 I haven’t decided yet but I’m leaning towards New York City.
 I’m from that area and I miss it.
 There are some opportunities for me to park my gear so it’s something to consider.
 I’ll miss Miami Beach, but I had a great run here.

-Now, let me know what you think in the comments below and get the discussion going!
+Now, let me know what you think in the comments below!